Dalkhola: Transport

 Highway 34 cuts through the middle of the town to meet NH 31.
 NH 34 starts from Dalkhola and it ends in Dumdum, near Kolkata to help northeastern part of India to connect kolkata.

 There are two airports near Dalkhola.
 Bagdogra Airport is 100 km away, and Purnea Airport is 40 km from Dalkhola.

 The largest railway station and busiest Rack point in the district is located in Dalkhola.
 This railway connects to several major cities, including Siliguri, Kolkata, Guwahati, Delhi, Jaipur, Chennai and Patna.
 Bus transportation runs from Dalkhola to Siliguri, Raiganj, Kishanganj, Kaliaganj, Balurghat, and Malda.

 AC bus services for Kolkata, Bhutan, Patna and Siliguri are also available from Dalkhola.

 Festivals

 Many religious festivals are observed in Dalkhola.
 The three largest festivals are Durga puja, Eid, and Diwali.
-Other festivals include Holi, Kurbani, Chhat Puja, Muharram, Saraswati Puja, Kali Puja, Dushera, Christmas, and Bishwakarama Puja.
+Other festivals include Holi, Chhat Puja, Muharram, Saraswati Puja, Kali Puja, Dushera, Christmas, and Bishwakarama Puja.

-Muslims religious festival are observed in Dalkhola.
-The three largest festival are [Eid ultimate zuha] Eid ul fitr & Moharram.

 Media

-Dalkhola press club is under on North Bengal Press club.